01satria/LauncherAppv2/README.md

 A built-in calculator that handles everyday arithmetic with no internet required.
 Supports addition, subtraction, multiplication, and division with a clean, tap-friendly button layout.

 ### ⏱️ Stopwatch & Timer
 A dual-purpose time tool.
-The **Stopwatch** records lap splits in a scrollable list so you can compare times at a glance.
+The **Stopwatch** records lap splits in a scrollable list displayed above the controls, so you can compare all your times at a glance without anything being hidden behind the interface.
 The **Timer** lets you set any countdown duration and alerts you when time is up.

 ### 🗒️ Notes
 Jot down anything quickly.
 Notes are saved locally with a timestamp.
 Tap any note to edit or delete it.
 The Dashboard badge shows how many notes you have at a glance.